New students: welcome to Durham University!

 On this page:

-When you arrive at Durham, you should find the time to do the following as soon as you can:
+When you arrive at Durham, you should do the following as soon as you can:

 Make sure you have your username and password